showwin/speedtest-go/README.md

 * 0 - 1000(km) ≒ domestic
 * 1000 - 8000(km) ≒ same region
 * 8000 - 20000(km) ≒ really far!
-* 20000km is the half of the circumference of our planet.
+* 20000km is half of the circumference of our planet.

 | distance (km) | speedtest.net | speedtest-go | speedtest-cli |
 |:-------------:|:-------------:|:------------:|:-------------:|